Back to top

 We will not share any personal information that we receive about individuals with other organisations for commercial purposes, or use it for any marketing purposes which individuals have not consented to.

 We reserve, however, the right to use non-personal information for our business, research and marketing purposes.
-In these cases the reuse of the information will not identify or be associated in any way with the individual who provided it and will not contain any contact information relating to that individual or their company.
+In these cases the use of the information will not identify or be associated in any way with the individual who provided it and will not contain any contact information relating to that individual or their company.

-You do not need to include your name or contact details in order to provide us with general feedback or information about any technical problems you may encounter.
 You will, however, need include an email address if you want us to reply to you.
 We will only use your email address to reply to you and not for any other purpose.
 For some enquiries contact details will be required.
-You will need to provide your name and contact information if you wish to make an enquiry about NRS functions, request a business contact with NRS or make a freedom of information request.
+You will need to provide your name and contact information if you wish to make an enquiry about NRS functions, request a business contact with NRS or make a freedom of information or data protection request.

 Information collected from the contact form is not stored on the website, and will only be accessible by authorised NRS staff.
 We use a relay service to scan emails for spam and malware before they reach the service desk system.